 School Communications

-Back To Trending
+Back To Insights

 Bridge-Building for School Leaders in Divided Communities

-Whether in a small town or sprawling city, community engagement has never been more important to the future of our schools.
+Whether in a small town or a sprawling city, community engagement has never been more important to the future of our schools.

 This was the message of the keynote address at the Kansas Women’s Leadership Summit.

 Public relations professionals Cindy Leines and Janet Swiecichowski, APR, emphasized the powerful opportunity school leaders have in their communities — through engagement.
-In fact, those leaders who nurture opportunities to engage and connect — especially in a divided community — have the power to build trust and create lasting positive change for students, families, employees and taxpayers.
+In fact, those leaders who nurture opportunities to engage and connect — especially in divided communities — have the power to build trust and create lasting positive change for students, families, employees and taxpayers.

 Civic Engagement in Schools Isn’t New